 - A U.S. military ID

 - Completed online passport application form and statement regarding lost and stolen passports (DS-11 and DS-64).
 You must complete and submit the application online then print a copy to bring to your appointment.
 Note: While filling out the form DS-11, you cannot currently list a “Country” when completing the “Emergency Contact” section on our forms.
 Please list an emergency contact in the United States.
+All passport forms are available here.

 - Police report documenting the theft of the passport.